-Since the last ECB meeting on March 8, manufacturing and services output have fallen strongly.
-March recorded the worst performance so far this year as the euro zone PMI composite output index fell from 49.3 in February to a three-month low of 48.7.
+Since the last ECB meeting on March 8, manufacturing and services output has fallen strongly.
+March recorded the worst performance so far this year as the eurozone PMI composite output index fell from 49.3 in February to a three-month low of 48.7.
 Furthermore, the unemployment rate hit a fresh high as it rose from 10.7% to 10.8%.

-But the euro zone did have some things to cheer about over the past month.
+But the eurozone did have some things to cheer about over the past month.
 For instance, economic sentiment picked up on signs of the sovereign debt crisis easing.
-The German ZEW economic sentiment surged from 5.4 to 22.3 in March, while the euro zone version of the index leapt from -8.1 to 11.0.
+The German ZEW economic sentiment surged from 5.4 to 22.3 in March, while the eurozone version of the index leaped from -8.1 to 11.0.

 So if it’s unlikely that the ECB will make any changes to interest rates, what should we be on the lookout for?